NataGildry/NataGildry/README.md

 ## Hi there 👋

 I'm <b>Nataliia Podpriatova</b>, a Software Engineer 💻 & Environmental Engineer 🌍✨ from Ukraine.
-Yes, you got that right—coding by day, saving the environment by night! 🌱💡
+Yes, you got that right - coding by day, saving the environment by night! 🌱💡
 <br />

 <a href="https://www.linkedin.com/in/nataliia-p-a46b0418b/">